 Here's a free-to-use template for your employees to help submit travel expense reports.
 The ease of reporting cuts short the time and confusion around it.
 Additionally, reconciling expenses of multiple employees would become simpler for accountants.

 There are many receipt-scanning apps in the market for converting all physical receipts to e-receipts.
 Such apps are ideal for employees as they eliminate the need to collect and store physical receipts.
 With these apps, employees would no longer have to follow the tedious manual receipt submission process.
 This works as a critical motivator for employees to report travel expenses on time.
-Additionally, processing receipts would also become quicker for the finance teams.
+Additionally, processing expense reports would also become quicker for finance teams.

 Employees should be informed of the policy guidelines to ensure they are aware of what to report and how to report.
 New employees should be thoroughly instructed during their on-boarding and training to contain future delays.
 A well-defined and clear travel and expense policy will reduce the turnaround time at every stage of travel expense reporting.

-Pro-tip: You can make the policy available on your intranet with the expense report template/ forms for easy reference.
+You can make the policy available on your intranet with the expense report template/ forms for easy reference.

 Even though the means mentioned above may help decrease the time and effort involved, it does not address the whole problem.
 Expense reporting is a far more devious problem.
 If not tended to, it may cost you the health of your business.

-Most businesses are actively moving towards automated expense management softwares to help address the more significant challenges around expense reporting.
+Most businesses are actively moving towards automated expense management software to help address the more significant challenges around expense reporting.
 Let's look at how an expense management software can help resolve your expense reporting needs and more.

 If you use an expense management software, you can gain insights into employee spending habits.
 You can also gauge whether your employees are staying compliant or not.
 Appreciate your complaint employees via newsletters, emails, and other means of communication.
 This helps them feel rewarded and works as an ideal way of social proofing.

-Few expense management softwares also track the spending patterns and trends of employees and present expense analytics based on them.
+Few expense management software also tracks the spending patterns and trends of employees and present expense analytics based on them.
 You can analyze the turnaround time of the reporting phase to track the time spent on reporting.
 You can track and question the defaulters to investigate the source of delay and the impact of policy guidelines.
 The travel and expense policy should be regularly updated and modified to address employees’ concerns regarding travel expense report creation and submission.

 Fyle does much more than just streamlining your expense reporting.
 Schedule a demo today!